 The Lobo backpack is more narrow and appears taller than the MULE.
 It is also lighter and just generally smaller.
-That doesn’t mean that it’s better or worse than the MULE – just that this particular backpack for people whose main focus is hydration, and who don't want to be weighed down one bit.
+That doesn’t mean that it’s better or worse than the MULE – just that this particular backpack is for people whose main focus is hydration, and who don’t want to be weighed down one bit.

 If you are looking for something extremely small and lightweight, where the main focus is on hydration, then the Lobo is the backpack for you.
 It won’t slow you down one bit, and you will barely feel it on your back.

 The MULE can fit 3 liters more gear than the Lobo can.
-Which doesn’t really make it a better or a worse choice – it just means that it’s designed for a different type of rider.
+This doesn’t really make it a better or a worse choice – it just means that it’s designed for a different type of rider.

-If you often go on longer rides and then to carry more gear with you, then the MULE is the better option for you.
+If you often go on longer rides and then carry more gear with you, then the MULE is the better option for you.
 You will benefit a lot from its increased capacity.

 But if you usually go on really short rides and don’t carry too much gear with you, then the Lobo is the choice for you.

-Keep in mind that I’m not talking about the tools here, since both backpacks have an integrated tool organizer.
-I am talking about other gear you might carry with you – GPS, GoPro, snacks etc.
+Keep in mind that I’m not talking about the tools here since both backpacks have an integrated tool organizer.
+I am talking about other gear you might carry with you – GPS, GoPro, snacks, etc.

 But when you look at the photos, you realize that the Lobo lacks that big gear compartment that the MULE has.
 And the question you need to ask yourself is, can you do without it?
 If the gear you carry on your rides is usually really small and can fit into really small pockets, then you don’t need it.
 Even if you have 1-2 bulkier items, you can fit them in the overflow storage pocket.